- What is a customer retention program?

 3. Identify risk customers

-Even the best companies lose customers.
+Even the best companies see their customers leave.

 In most cases, a customer will stop doing business with you because they are not satisfied with either your product or the level of service you provide them.